wacncontent/CustomizeTool/output/articles/active-directory/active-directory-aadconnect-feature-preview.md

 <properties
-   pageTitle="Azure AD Connect features in preview | Microsoft Azure" description="This topic describes in more detail features which are in preview in Azure AD Connect." services="active-directory" documentationCenter=""
+   pageTitle="Azure AD Connect features in preview | Windows Azure" description="This topic describes in more detail features which are in preview in Azure AD Connect." services="active-directory" documentationCenter=""